WeGamers/sns/en/source/Android API Interface/API Interface.rst

 	WegamersSDK.getInstance().startBrowser(Context ctx);

 ================
-Details of a post in the embedded community
+Details of a post in the community
 ================

 Description: Interface access is optional.
 To display post content, provide post details URL to enter embedded community